top of page

 Causes of Bowler's Thumb

-If these symptoms arise, it's important to give your hand a rest and consult a healthcare professional for an accurate diagnosis and appropriate treatment.
+If these symptoms occur, it's important to give your hand adequate rest and consult a healthcare professional for a proper diagnosis.

 How to prevent Bowler's Thumb?